Survival models and health sequences: Parameter estimation

-Any modification of this sort is a violation of the revival assumption, so the survival time and the revival process are no longer independent.
+Any modification of this sort is a violation, so the survival time and the revival process are not independent.
 However, the factorization of the likelihood function remains intact, so the analysis remains relatively straightforward.
-For example, a likelihood ratio statistic to test the revival assumption can be constructed by fitting two nested models to the revival process, one satisfying the revival assumption, the other involving~$T$.
+For example, a likelihood ratio statistic can be constructed by fitting two nested models to the revival process, one assuming independence, the other not.